samaswin87/password-manager/README.md

-# Base Admin Panel
+# Password Manager

-Password Manager
+Password Manager to maintain the user passwords

 ### Installed features
 - Devise (with invitable module)